gallenc/opennms-tutorials-1/session2/Exercise-2-2.md

 However, in order to avoid conflicts with Linux NetSNMP, OpenNMS is usually set up to use a different port to receive traps.
 The OpenNMS core SNMP trap port is set in the file [etc/trapd-configuration.xml](../../main/pristine-opennms-config-files/etc-pristine/trapd-configuration.xml)

-It is worth noting that this file also contains a setting `new-suspect-on-trap="false"` which if set `true` will cause OpenNMS to scan for a new node if it does not recognise the from IP address of the trap.
+It is worth noting that this file also contains a setting `new-suspect-on-trap="false"` which if set `true` will cause OpenNMS to scan for a new node if it does not recognise the `from IP address` field of the trap packet.

 In our example [docker-compose.yaml](../session2/minimal-minion-activemq/docker-compose.yaml) file, you will see that each of the netsnmp containers exposes a different port on the host system.
 And the core OpenNMS horizon and the minion1 receive SNMP traps from the host on 10162 and 1162 respectively.